-- Was under 19 years of age at the end of the calendar year: - Was under 24 years of age at the end of the calendar year and was enrolled as a full-time student at a school during any 5 months of the calendar year.
+- Was under 19 years of age at the end of the calendar year; or - Was under 24 years of age at the end of the calendar year and was enrolled as a full-time student at a school during any 5 months of the calendar year.

 NOTE The school must have a regular teaching staff, course of study, and enrolled body of students in attendance.
-It does not include on-the-job training courses or correspondence schools.
+On-the-job training courses or correspondence schools do not qualify.